Learning about learning by many-body systems: Results

-We inputted into the neural network a time-$t$ configuration from a test trial.
+We then gave the neural network a time-$t$ configuration from a test trial.
 The neural network compressed the configuration into a latent-space point.
-We calculated which drive most likely, according to the probability density, generated the latent-space point.
-The calculation was maximum-likelihood estimation (see~\cite{Bishop_06_Pattern} and~\cite[App.~C]{Zhong_20_Learning}).
+We calculated the probability that drive $\mathcal{D}_j$ generated that point, using $P_j$, for all $j$.
+The highest-probability drive most likely generated the point, by maximum-likelihood estimation~\cite{Bishop_06_Pattern}.
 We performed this testing and estimation for each trial in the test data.
 The fraction of trials in which the estimation succeeded constitutes the \emph{score}.
 The score is plotted against $t$ in Fig.~\ref{fig_Classification} (blue, upper curve).

-We compare with the classification ability attributed to the spin glass by the absorbed power: For each drive and each time $t$, we histogrammed the power absorbed while that drive was applied at $t$ in a neural-network-training trial.
+We compare with the classification ability attributed to the spin glass by the absorbed power: We fixed a drive $\mathcal{D}_j$ and a time $t$.
+We identified the neural-network-training trials in which $\mathcal{D}_j$ was applied at time $t$.
+From the power absorbed then, we formed a histogram.
+We performed this process for each drive $\mathcal{D}_j$.
 Then, we took a trial from the test set and identified the power absorbed at $t$.
-We inferred which drive most likely, according to the histograms, produced that power.
+We inferred which drive most likely produced that power, applying maximum-likelihood estimation to the histograms.
 The guess's score appears as the orange, lower curve in Fig.~\ref{fig_Classification}.